webuild-consortium/webuild-github-policies/docs/04-repository-management.md

 **Triage Checklist:**

-1. **Understand the issue:**
+1. Read and understand the issue, reproduce if necessary
-   - Read description carefully
-   - Ask clarifying questions
-   - Reproduce if bug report

-2. **Categorize:**
-   - Add type label (bug, enhancement, etc.)
-   - Add priority label (high, medium, low)
-   - Add component label (api, docs, tests)

-3. **Assign:**
+2. Add appropriate labels (type, priority, component)
-   - Assign to appropriate team member
+3. Assign to team member and link to milestone
-   - Add to project board
-   - Link to milestone

-4. **Respond:**
-   - Acknowledge receipt
-   - Provide timeline estimate
+4. Acknowledge and provide timeline estimate
-   - Ask for additional info if needed

 #### 5.2.2 Issue Labels